 The appraiser will look at the age of the home and how it was made.
-The air conditioning/heating, plumbing and wiring will also come under inspection as will the aesthetics of the home.
-Features, such as number and size of bathrooms and closets will also be a factor in determining the home’s value.
-The presence or absence of a garage, attic and basement will also determine the value of your home.
+The air conditioning/heating, plumbing, and wiring will also come under inspection as will the aesthetics of the home.
+Features, such as the number and size of bathrooms and closets will also be a factor in determining the home’s value.
+The presence or absence of a garage, attic, and basement will also determine the value of your home.

 In addition to looking inside your home and inspecting it for structural damage, livability issues and size; the appraiser will also look at the outdoor areas of the property and the location in relation to your neighbors.
 How many homes are for sale, and the rate they are selling, in your neighborhood will also have an impact on your home’s worth.
 The presence of new construction in the area can also increase the value of your home.